Tezpur University Recruitment 2024- Junior Research Fellow Vacancy, Job Opening

 Educational Qualification

-To apply for the post of Junior Research Fellow at Tezpur University, the candidate should have completed B.Tech/BE in CSE/IT/ECE or MCA/M.Tech/M.Sc. in CSE/IT/ECE/CS with consistently good academic records.
+To apply for the post of Junior Research Fellow at Tezpur University, the candidate should have completed first class Masters’ degree in Chemistry with specialization preferably in Inorganic Chemistry/Physical Chemistry from a recognized University with UGC-CSIR NET/GATE or other equivalent examinations.

-Interested and eligible candidates are required to send their application in prescribed format (enclosed as Annexure-I) along with detailed biodata to Dr. Debojit Boro, Principal Investigator, Department of Computer Science and Engineering, Tezpur University, Napaam – 784028 or mail it to deb0001@tezu.ernet.in
+Interested and eligible candidates are required to send their applications in prescribed format (enclosed as Annexure-I) along with scanned copies mark sheets, certificates from 10th standard onwards, testimonials, caste certificate (if applicable), experience certificate (if any), certificate of NET/GATE or similar examination qualifications, any other testimonials, research articles (if any) and a detailed CV through email to the Principal Investigator with subject titled “Application for JRF”

 Disclaimer: Provided by the Tezpur University